EconomyLens.com

 US Treasury Secretary Scott Bessent said Argentina was facing a moment of 'acute illiquidity'. ©AFP

 Washington (AFP) – US Treasury Secretary Scott Bessent said Thursday that Washington had bought Argentine pesos and finalized a $20 billion economic support program to help prop up the South American nation’s faltering finances.
 Argentina’s right-wing President Javier Milei, a close ally of Donald Trump, swiftly thanked the American leader for his “vision and powerful leadership” following the announcement.
-Milei had been struggling with market turbulence after a defeat in Buenos Aires provincial elections seen as a bellwether for upcoming mid-terms.
+Milei had been struggling with market turbulence after a defeat in Buenos Aires provincial elections seen as a bellwether for crucial mid-terms later this month.

 Related